FAQ - Graduate Department of Religion

-The terms of the stipend require that students serve, without additional compensation, as a Research Assistant (usually in year 1) and as a Teaching Assistant in two courses (usually in years 2 and 3).
-Any additional assignments as Research Assistant or Teaching Assistant include compensation.
+The terms of the stipend require that students serve, without additional compensation, as a Research Assistant (usually in year 1) and as a Teaching Associate in three courses (usually in years 2 and 3).
+Any additional assignments as Research Assistant or Teaching Associate include compensation.

 Is there graduate student housing at Vanderbilt?